dorm-room-cook/dorm-room-cook/index.md

   * A standard directory layout using 'imports/' as recommended in the [Meteor Guide](https://guide.meteor.com/structure.html)
   * [Semantic UI React](https://react.semantic-ui.com/) for user interface.
   * [Uniforms](https://uniforms.tools/) for form development.
-  * [alanning:roles](https://github.com/alanning/meteor-roles) to implement a special "Admin" user.
+  * [alanning:roles](https://github.com/alanning/meteor-roles) to implement a special "Recipes" user.
   * Authorization, authentication, and registration using built-in Meteor packages.
   * Initialization of users and data from a settings file.
   * Alerts regarding success or failure of DB updates using [Sweet Alert](https://sweetalert.js.org/).